tangowithcode/tango_with_django_2/manuscript/chapter12-bootstrap.md

 -->

 ### Sidebar Categories
-One thing that we could improve are the way that the categories on the sidebar to the left appear.
+One thing that we could improve is the way that the categories on the sidebar to the left appear.
 They look pretty basic at the moment, so let's make them look nicer!
 If we first take a look at the HTML source code for the example [Bootstrap dashboard page](https://getbootstrap.com/docs/4.2/examples/dashboard/), we notice that a few [*classes*](https://www.w3schools.com/cssref/sel_class.asp) have been added to the `<ul>` *(unordered list)* and `<li>` *(list item)* tags to denote that they are navigation items (`nav-item`) and navigation links (`nav-link`) respectively.
 Let's apply these classes to our `rango/categories.html` template.
 Refactor the file to look like the example below.
 Note that the logic and basic structure stays the same -- we just add classes and some supplementary tags to make things look nicer.

 {lang="html",linenos=on}
 	<ul class="nav flex-column">